-We will be discussing all of these issues and more in our webcast with the BRC: ‘GDPR one year on: what should retailers be considering now?’ with Stewart Room and me, Emily Sheen from PwC’s data protection team, We’ll be joined too by Prof. Dr. Srechko Kontelj OAM, Group Legal Director at Specsavers.
+We discussed all of these issues and more in our webcast with the BRC: ‘GDPR one year on: what should retailers be considering now?’ with Stewart Room and me, Emily Sheen from PwC’s data protection team, We were also joined by Prof. Dr. Srechko Kontelj OAM, Group Legal Director at Specsavers.

-In the meantime, we have outlined some key areas that retailers can focus on to improve their data protection practices while positively impacting the online customer experience.
+In addition, we have outlined some key areas that retailers can focus on to improve their data protection practices while positively impacting the online customer experience.

 1. Review your online customer journey - Take the time to review your website, including your privacy and consent notices, to ensure you are being truly transparent with users about how their personal data will be used.

 2. Put yourself in your customers’ shoes - Make it easy for customers to find and digest the information about how you will use their personal data.
 Don’t make things difficult by splitting information across different pages or areas of your website and then expecting your customers to piece together the information.
 Layered privacy notices can be used but they should be designed to provide a clear pathway through different levels of information.